nrfconnect/sdk-nrf/samples/bluetooth/nrf_dm/README.rst

    :local:
    :depth: 2

-The nRF Distance Measurement sample demonstrates the functionality of the :ref:`mod_dm` subsystem.
+The nRF Distance Measurement sample demonstrates the functionality of the :ref:`mod_dm` (DM) subsystem.
 It shows how to use DM to measure the distance between devices.
 The Bluetooth® :ref:`ddfs_readme` is running simultaneously.